A type that can be hashed into a

 Hashable, implement the

-hash property in your custom type.
+Hasher instance with the essential components of your type.
 To ensure that your type meets the semantic requirements of the

 Equatable protocols, it’s a good idea to also customize your type’s